About

 Bio

-I'm James Hammett, a Site Reliability Engineer in Denver, Colorado.
-I'd long been tantalized by storms and tornadoes when I began forecasting and traveling to observe them in 1999.
+I'm James Hammett, a software engineer and storm chaser based in Denver, Colorado.
+I began forecasting and traveling locally to observe storms and tornadoes in 1999.
 In 2004 I purchased my first video camera and captured a tornado on video later the same day.
-I've been hooked ever since and have been out on the Great Plains each spring in search of the most incredible severe weather to witness, record, and report.
+I was hooked and immediately expanded my chasing range across the Great Plains.
+I've since been out every spring in search of the most incredible severe weather to witness, record, and report.
 I've chased from Montana to Texas and Colorado to Iowa and may stay on the chase for a few days at a time as the weather and life allows.

-I've taken a course in weather forecasting from Iowa State University but otherwise have had no formal meteorology training.
-Much of what I know about meteorology and chasing I've learned from meteorologists, other storm chasers, and lots of trial and error out in the field.
-I've attended spotter trainings and report severe weather to the National Weather Service when I'm out.
+I've taken a few college-level courses in weather forecasting both formally and informally.
+But much of what I know about meteorology and chasing I've learned from meteorologists, other storm chasers, and years of trial and error out in the field.
+As a trained weather spotter I report severe weather I encounter to the National Weather Service.

 Why chase tornadoes?

-Much has been written over the years about the various reasons chasers chase.
-In 1982 legendary storm chaser and Storm Track magazine founder David Hoadley weighed in and his reasons resonate with my own.
-A lot has since changed about storm chasing but the core experience described here remains the same.
+There isn't a single answer to this question, as different storm chasers have long been motivated by different aspects of chasing storms.
+Back in 1982 legendary storm chaser and Storm Track magazine founder David Hoadley weighed in and it's worth a read.
+A lot has since changed about storm chasing in the years since but the core experience described here remains the same.

 Why chase tornadoes?
 This is a question frequently asked of chasers.
 It is not something that can be answered while waiting for the elevator or in small conversation at a cocktail party.
 It touches many levels and requires a measured response to fully answer.
 If my experience is characteristic of most chasers, there are at least five levels at which we relate to the big storm.